01 of 09

 A: Yes, it is always a good idea to smudge your house, as stagnant energy accumulates even in the homes with best feng shui.
 If smudging does not appeal to you at all, explore alternative ways to clear the energy.

 Q: How often do I have to smudge?

 A: At least several times a year.
 Some people smudge every week, while others might smudge less.
 Remember you can choose alternative ways to clear the energy, such as basic space clearing, using incense, etc....
 However, do give smudging a try, you might love it!

 Q: Can I make my own smudge stick?

 A: Yes, absolutely!
-The herbs most commonly used in a smudge stick are: sage, cedar, sweetgrass and lavender.
+The herbs most commonly used in a smudge stick are sage, cedar, sweetgrass, and lavender.
 I often make my own little bundle with sage and lavender, and it works very well.
-You might choose to use a colourful string to hold the herbs together.
+You might choose to use a colorful string to hold the herbs together.